 It is in the lives of the common man or woman that you can often most easily connect with the public.
 People are always amazed to learn how little human nature and society have changed from century to century, and this is most easily communicated with the narrative of the average citizen.

-By becoming another person, with all the background that person would have, makes a presentation come alive and accepted.
+By becoming another person, with all the background that person would have, you make a presentation come alive.
 Visitors will ask who you are, where you came from, etc. A personal persona can also protect your true identity.

-First person interpretation is discouraged.
+First person interpretation is not done at CNM.
 In the vast majority of cases, third person interpretation is the most comfortable and effective form of interpretation for the visitor.
 Under no circumstances will volunteers be permitted to portray nationally significant personages.
-First person scenarios and vignettes may be used only with the permission of the Living History Program Director.
-In such instances, a third person introduction or conclusion is required to help visitors understand the context of the impression.

 Consider taking what you know and love from your own life and apply it to your persona.
 If you are a pharmacist consider portraying an apothecary in 1887 New Town San Diego.
 To make the character relevant, the character must mean something to your visitor.

 We are not a theme park.
-We have a mandate from both the Congress and our guests to be as accurate in all elements of our interpretation as humanly possible.
-Just as a visitor expects a Ranger to accurately know his geology of the Park, they expect equal accuracy in the history.
+We have a mandate from both Congress and our guests to be as accurate in all elements of our interpretation as humanly possible.
+Just as a visitor expects a ranger to accurately know the geology of the Park, they expect equal accuracy in the history.

-We cannot bring 20th or 21st century judgments to 16th or 19th century people.
-We are not here to excuse them, pity them, or judge them; but to understand and explain them, their circumstances, and the forces that operated on them.
-But most of all, we are here to learn from them and pass that understanding on through our living history efforts.
+We are not here to excuse, pity, or judge the people we portray, but to understand and explain them, their circumstances, and the forces that operated on them.
+And most of all, we are here to learn from them and pass that understanding on through our living history efforts.